-California is field-testing a new web resource that gives families and community members across the state a better idea of how our public schools are performing.
-At Folsom Cordova, we want to make sure our stakeholders understand how to use this resource to make informed decisions about their neighborhood schools.
+California has launched a new online resource that gives families and community members a better idea of how our public schools are performing.
+At Folsom Cordova, we want to make sure everyone who has a stake in the quality of our schools understands how to use this resource to make informed decisions.

 The Dashboard is a key part of California's commitment to transparency and continuous improvement.
 California's future success depends on tapping into the potential of all students, so they graduate ready for college, careers and life.
 For schools to reach this goal, teachers, parents and the community need clear and useful measures of progress.
 As an accountability tool, the Dashboard will help the state identify schools (including charter schools) and districts needing targeted assistance.

 In the past, accountability systems for districts and schools relied solely on test scores.
 But one test taken on one particular day doesn't provide a complete picture of all the ways schools are helping students succeed.Think of it this way: You can’t drive a car by only watching the speedometer.
 You also keep your eye on the road, check the mirrors, monitor the gas tank and pay attention if the engine light comes on.
 Similarly, the Dashboard provides information on different aspects of student performance, which will give a more complete picture of a school’s progress.
 The Dashboard also reports on growth to show a school’s trajectory over time.

 The Dashboard is deliberately designed to be a work in progress: Metrics and reports will be added over time.
 During the field testing phase, the state will be gathering feedback to make additional modifications.The exciting changes taking place in education will take time to fully implement.
 While schools are making progress in many key areas there is always more work to do.
 The Dashboard is part of an ongoing conversation with our community on both how we're doing and how we can do better.RESOURCES

 Frequently Asked Questions, from California Department of Education: